Greenock and Port Glasgow Tramways

 Greenock and Post Glasgow Tramways tram and crew

-An unidentified tram at what is probably Ashton, together with crew, inspector and another tramway employee — photo undated, but probably late-Edwardian.
+An unidentified tram at what is probably Ashton, together with its crew, an inspector and another tramway employee — photo undated, but probably late Edwardian.

 Greenock and Port Glasgow Tramway driver

-A blow-up of the above photograph showing the figure on the left (probably either a motorman or conductor).
-Although blurred (the camera has moved), his right-hand collar initials — 'G&P' — are easily discerned.
+An enlargement of the above photograph showing the figure on the left (presumably either a motorman or a conductor).
+Although blurred (the camera has moved), the subject's right-hand collar initials — 'G&P' — are easily discerned.

 Greenock and Port Glasgow Tramways crew

-Another blow-up of the above photo showing the two figures on the right, very probably the conductor and motorman.
+Another blow-up of the above photograph, this time showing the two figures on the right, very probably the conductor and the motorman.

 Greenock and Port Glasgow Tram No 40 and motorman.